yusuf-khamis/throwler/README.md

     dir: path.resolve(__dirname, 'logs')
 });

-log('Hello wow logger with level', 'info'); //NB: If this level is not specified in levels option then it will be discarded
+log('Hello throwler with level', 'info'); //NB: If this level is not specified in levels option then it will be discarded

-log('Hello wow logger without level');
+log('Hello throwler without level');

 ```